How far did Elijah hike in “forty days and forty nights”?

 1. How far to Petra?

-The average person in good health walks about 5 miles per hour, but I only ask Elijah to do 3.
-At this pace, he puts 24 miles behind him in an 8-hour day, covering the 114 miles from Beersheva to Petra in 5 days.
+Let’s say Elijah walks about 3 miles per hour, so he puts 24 miles behind him in an 8-hour day, covering the 114 miles from Beersheva to Petra in 5 days.

 Remaining travel time: 40 – 5 = 35 days.